 - (48) This issue is early.
 This issue of the Newsletter, dated April 1976, is actually being issued in February, for the reason given in NL9-10. - Newsletter date shift.
-Future Newsletters will be dated February, May, will permit each issue to carry the Treasurer's Report of the preceding calendar quarter.
+Future Newsletters will be dated February, May, August, November. 'his shift to one month later than last year's issues will permit each issue to carry the Treasurer's Report of the preceding calendar quarter.
 This will provide a more up-to-date picture of our financial situation than we have been having.